 Graduate (non-EU students)

 Overseas students will also be charged an additional “college fee”, which also applies to UK/EU students who are not enrolling on their first publicly funded degree.
-For 2015-16, this fee is £5,500 to £6,500 (depending on the college) per year for undergraduates at Cambridge and £6,925 per year for undergraduates at Oxford.
+This is currently £5,400 to £7,720 (depending on the college) per year for overseas undergraduates at Cambridge and £7,135 per year for overseas undergraduates at Oxford.

 Overall then, the cost of studying at Oxford or Cambridge adds up to a pretty substantial amount, though still coming in below the up-front price of a degree at most top universities in the US.
 For many students, some kind of financial support is needed.

 Both Oxford and Cambridge also offer a range of scholarships and financial support schemes.
-At Cambridge, UK and EU undergraduates can apply for bursaries of up to £3,500 (US$5,500) per year, while almost a quarter of overseas students receive funding from the Cambridge Trusts.
+At Cambridge, UK and EU undergraduates can apply for bursaries of up to £3,500 per year, in addition to a range of funding opportunities open to students of various backgrounds.
 Oxford’s website allows students to search for any scholarships they may be eligible for, based on their course and nationality.

-At both universities, individual colleges also offer scholarships and bursaries.
+The individual colleges of which the two universities are comprised also offer scholarships and bursaries.
 Of course, scholarships to study at Oxford or Cambridge are among the most competitive in the world – as is gaining admission to begin with.
 But if you are successful in your application, you’re likely to be rewarded with an experience which is both academically challenging and aesthetically inspiring.